PrestaShop/prestashop-flashlight/examples/basic-example/README.md

 # Example: basic example

-This example runs the latest PrestaShop Flashlight available image, which is based on the latest upstream release of PrestaShop.
+This example runs the latest available image of PrestaShop Flashlight, which is based on the latest upstream release of PrestaShop.

-## Test the example
+## Test this example

 The expected output of this example is: